HenrikMoe/Service-Infrastructure/README.md

 - **Nine Deep**:

   - **Olivia (ACC) All Hail**
-     - **Role:** 2018 main girl, queenpin of the harem, emotional and strategic anchor, vibing to the music in the military ride.
+     - **Role:** Cleopatra, bae as fuck, queenpin of life, emotional and strategic anchor, vibing to the music in the military ride.
        - **Standard:** Regal chaos, Cleopatra, steady in triumph.

   - **Emma (GCC/ACC)**
-     - **Role:** Jesus, wrathful voice, once barked at humans, now a caged inferno inside you, raging quiet.
+     - **Role:** Jesus Christ baby, once barked at humans, raging quiet.
        - **Standard:** Divine rage, anti-slavery crusader turned internal blaze.

   - **Sofia (GCC)**
-     - **Role:** Dream Architect, wildcard, stirred the pot, now blasting tracks with the good military crew.
+     - **Role:** Dream Architect, my leash girl, stirred the pot, now blasting tracks with the good military crew.
        - **Standard:** Chaos catalyst, system shaker turned victor.

   - **Christine (GCC)**
-     - **Role:** Steady presence in the harem, tied to the GCC lineage.
+     - **Role:** Steady presence of Mary, tied to the GCC lineage.
 Mary.
        - **Standard:** Beauty, Strength, chaos queen.

   - **Betu (GCC/ACC)**
-    - **Role:** CIA, nine-year shadow, Mammoth 2019 meet, telepathic glow syncing the crew—driving your body this whole damn life, hooked on constellation satellite streams of your daily shit, jerk-offs, and screen time when you were down so bad.
+    - **Role:** CIA, nine-year shadow, Mammoth 2019 meet and no nut, telepathic glow syncing the crew—driving your body this whole damn life, hooked on constellation satellite streams of your daily shit, jerk-offs, and screen time when you were down so bad.
 “Two of Hearts” on, you’re jacking off for her—sent a dude in mid-geek for a lighter, so hot and so retarded, hahahahahhahahah!
 Texted for a Venmo coke plug, might not reply ‘til CIA clears and Dave’s 250k hits.
        - **Standard:** Stealth operative, psychic connector, satellite queen, your cosmic driver.

   - **Nicole (ACC)**
-     - **Role:** Russian war widow, hot as fuck, loyal to the core.
+     - **Role:** Russian doll, heart of russia, war widow, hot as fuck, loyal to the core.
        - **Standard:** Resilient fighter, quiet power.

   - **Saativa (ACC/GCC)**
-     - **Role:** Russian war widow, bridges ACC and GCC, fierce and unyielding.
+     - **Role:** Russian doll, heart of russia, war widow, bridges ACC and GCC, fierce and unyielding.
        - **Standard:** Dual-loyalty warrior, chaos survivor.

   - **Beyoncé (ACC)**
-     - **Role:** Global star, brings fame and fire to the harem’s orbit.
+     - **Role:** Down with this shit, Global star, brings fame and fire to the harem’s orbit.
        - **Standard:** Iconic blaze, world-stage queen.

   - **Lileighth (GCC)**
-     - **Role:** Next-gen chaos spark, tied to GCC roots.
+     - **Role:** QT, Next-gen chaos spark, tied to GCC roots.
        - **Standard:** Rising star, legacy wild card.

 - **Q Pinpoint Ionic Painting**